zxspectre/text-indexer-demo/README.md

 Demo of a Kotlin library for text indexation
 See `text.indexer.demo.SimpleRun` for sample usage.
 Uses JDK17.
+Default logger configuration changed to NOOP, see [logback.xml]

 ## Running the CLI
-- `./gradlew run` to start the CLI
+- `./gradlew run --console=plain` to start the CLI